-When I met this group they had been having heated debates via their Facebook parent group and hadn’t even all met each other in person, ever.
+When I met this group they were mired in heated debates via their Facebook parent group and hadn’t met in person, ever.
 Their needs seemed to be equal and opposite: one family had a child recently in chemo and needed the highest possible safety standards, while a number of other families had “neurospicy” children and needed them to have the choice to not wear masks to allow for emotional-psychological connection and learning.

 Here’s a breakdown of the first meeting:

-The first conversation had some really beautiful breakthrough moments for people (ask me about the “accessibility check”) and everyone’s check-outs were full of relief and amazement at how much more they all had in common than they had realized.
+The first conversation sparked beautiful breakthrough moments for people (ask me about the “accessibility check”) and everyone’s check-outs were full of relief and amazement at how much more they had in common than they realized.
 Success!

 At the start of conversation three there was a palpable change in energy.
 People were ready to be in their most creative and collaborative spirits to find an elegant solution to seemingly opposite needs.
 And it worked!
 It was almost breathtaking to see how parents were able to build on each other’s ideas, ask each other questions without a sense of attack or emotional charge, and actually find a solution that no one had foreseen on their own.
 It truly was a collaborative effort.

 One of my mentors, Laird Schwab, says that nothing builds community like successfully moving through conflict together.
 I’m so proud of these parents for leaning into very personal and challenging terrain and coming through with a successful decision, closer relationships and joyful energy for their school community!!